The Power of Sleep

 Understanding the Link

-Let’s be clear about one thing: sleep apnea doesn’t necessarily cause depression; however, it can intensify the feelings of existing depression and make new bouts of depression more likely.
-If a person is receiving inadequate sleep, feelings of depression will only be magnified, causing further disruption to that person’s life.
+Let’s be clear about one thing: sleep apnea doesn’t necessarily cause depression; however, it can intensify the feelings of existing depression and make new bouts of it more likely.
+If a person is receiving inadequate sleep, feelings of it will only be magnified, causing further disruption to that person’s life.
 All the negative feelings associated with sleep apnea (mood changes, irritability, and memory loss) combined with the symptoms of depression (loneliness, hopelessness, and anxiety) will inevitably lead to a much lower quality of life.

 Take Back Your Life